VladimirMakaev/cqrs-journey-doc/Journey_03_OrdersBC.markdown

 > **JanaPersona:** The code samples shown in this chapter are from an
 > early version of the Conference Management System.
 The next chapter
 > shows how the design and implementation evolved as the team explored
-> the domain and and learned more about the CQRS pattern.
+> the domain and learned more about the CQRS pattern.

 ### Infrastructure